 Writing a resume can be overwhelming if you, like many military spouses, have a professional career that has included a ton of different jobs.
 It’s great to have a broad skill set, but it may seem a little too broad.
 Writing a resume that fits the job can be hard work.

 You know you need to customize your resume to the specific skill sets and experiences that align with the job, but what does that really mean?
 Leaving things out seems dishonest and there are already enough gaps, that skipping something that seems irrelevant probably doesn’t feel like a good idea.

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

 Resume guidelines can be overwhelming, and they're constantly changing.
 So how do you write a resume that fits the job?

-The one resume rule that never seems to change is the one you mentioned about customizing your resume to the job for which you're applying.
+The golden rule of resume writing is you must customize your resume to the job for which you're applying.